in28minutes/in28minutes.github.io/_posts/2017-12-25-spring-boot-rest-service-with-jpa-top20.md

 ```

 Notes
 - `@RestController` : Combination of @Controller and @ResponseBody.
-Beans returned are converted to/from JSON/XML.
+Beans returned are converted to and from JSON or XML.
-- `@Autowired private StudentRepository studentRepository` : Autowire the StudentRepository so that we can retrieve and save data to database.
+- `@Autowired private StudentRepository studentRepository` : Autowire the StudentRepository so that we can retrieve and save data to the database.

-### Exposing GET methods on Student Resource
+### Getting Access to Resources for Students

 Let's create the method to expose the details of all students.
 ```